 This poem of John Clare's is quite exquisite.
 It is and it is not and it says just so and explains just so.
 As is often the case, the complication and resolution of the poem reside in its title, which is the same words beginning the poem, “I Am!”
 What an exclamation!
 One hears a ringing forcefulness in this “I am!”
 A seemingly defensive and insinuating fearful questioning of am I?
 It appears one never actually claims so forcefully “I am!” when one indeed believes oneself to be and quite happily so.
 What then does it mean to make such an exclamation?
 The poem shows what its speaker means in three wonderfully rhythmic stanzas.
-In this analysis the focus is on how the stanzas differ and what this differing offers.
+In this analysis the focus is on how the stanzas differ and what these differing offer.
 From my perspective the stanzas seem to lighten from beginning to ending.
 Hence the first stanza is the heaviest and most agonizing and the last is the lightest and calmest.

 The first stanza of “I Am!” could be summarized as a consuming suffering of self.
 One that gulps the speaker in ways that feed it the urge to burst out saying “I Am!”
 What the first stanza does is translate what the speaker means by "I am," which is that which “none cares or knows” about; he is that which “friends forsake […] like a memory lost;” and also, a “self-consumer of […] woes.”
 Definitely not the sort one would ask to a cheerful afternoon tea party for his sorrowing would sink all attendees.
-The speaker seems as one who hungrily prowls his own company and relishes its bitterness.
+The speaker seems as one who hungrily prowls his own company and relishes its bitternesses.
 The general tone of the first stanza, especially that of the first two lines, endorses an insinuation that the speaker would rather someone knew and cared for him.
 And the vantage point of others caring and his renown would be the suitable precipice where a forceful bellowing of “I am” would be unnecessary because the love shown him by others would assuage and confirm his I am.
 The speaker then is merely in want of friends who in need prove themselves indeed.

 The most beautiful aspect of the first stanza is however the fact that several of us, encountering this speaker, not at a tea party, mind you, but more intimately in these spasmodic lines given us by Clare, would drink to his health.
 For really it is not of him we read, but our poor little selves!
 Have we not so much in common with him?
 Are we not that which “none cares” for nor desires to learn of?
 Are we not far too often left to our own poor faiths the moment we actually could really use a friend?
 Are we not the only ones who show up at our self-pitying parties rocking severe body spasms coming freely and frequently through the violent blowing our noses trumpet profusely into our only witnesses, our awfully soaking handkerchiefs?
 We are engulfed in gray and skulk on under our own special custom-clouds which are so much more exquisite in their heavy layering and textured grays.
 Ah, we not only know this dude, this dude is us.
 And most excitingly he is saying what we have wished to press into words but have been unable to.
 He is explaining, quite very well, the feelings we have often felt and thought none other knew.
 We feel the speaker knows us quite well.
 We would definitely invite him to a drinking party and drink to every word he spills, for it shall be like drinking away our own suffering.
 How does he put it, yes, “rise and vanish in oblivious host, / Like shadows in love’s frenzied stifled throes.”
 Wait, though, what does that even mean?
 Oh who cares what he means?
 It is just so beautiful, said so lovingly, and most importantly feels so right!

 But really, though, what does he mean?
 What does he mean by “they rise and vanish in oblivious host, / Like shadows in love’s frenzied stifled throes?”
 What are these “woes” marring love’s shadows?
 What is this maddening, suffocating passionate shadow of love?
 And that is exactly the point, no?
 The same source of joy is the exact source of pain, and this source is love.
 So that which one considers in joy friend is considered in agony fiend!
 But is fault really friend or fiend, or is it that which decides friend or fiend, which here, the speaker identify as “love” and thus hate as its shadow.
-But cannot we say that which really is at fault is that sinister self referred to merely as “I am.”
+But cannot we say what really is at fault is that sinister self referred to merely as “I am.”
 For that which the speaker truly suffers is not friends or the “none” in their lacking desire to know him.
 The source of his agony is the need to I am.
 The forgetting that one already is.
 Thus forgetting that all that cannot see the being of one are all that are also quite occupied in their own exclamations of “I am[s]!”
-It is that the speaker imagines he need others to portray his being which is the significant concern of the poem.
+It is that the speaker imagines he needs others to portray his being which is the significant concern of the poem.
 For whether or not all cares to know him, or cares not for that pleasure, is not really of merit.
 What is of merit is his own knowing and caring that he is.
 And in failing the practice of this knowing he thus suffers the imagined nonexistent created self of I am plus exclamation.
 Which is that which agonizes and consumes the truth of his actual being!

 The second stanza looses some of the heaviness of the first.
 It goes from the abandoned materializing fervent sorrow-eating of the first stanza to a spiritual imagining of self.
 The speaker now imagines himself to be “vapours tossed / into the nothingness of scorn and noise.”
 I suppose it is only right that I insert here, GOSH!
 Because really that is all there is to say.
 But I will attempt a translation of my GOSH since it is now really sinking in that others cannot read my mind.
 The quote in its quite brilliance is worth repeating, “vapours tossed / into the nothingness of scorn and noise.”
 The soup is a-swirling!
 (Do excuse me, I am having a fantastic time exploring this poem.)
 But really picture it.
 This is a delicate and elegant definition of what one could frame as the magic of the mundane.
 So look closely, and there is the “vapours tossed,” that is the diffused material, now a slow enchanting, dancing mist amidst “nothingness!”
 But even if you do imagine a visibility to the nothingness which really cannot be seen, and as such, all that is actually visible is the twirling vapors, is it still not amazing what the imagery narrates?
 That is a steaming ribbon as the self amidst inconsequential contempt and impotent noise.
 There is now a whole world of separation between the cause of the gut-wrenching sorrow that was so excruciatingly joined as one with the speaker’s I am in the first stanza.
 He is now a mist floating outside his sorrow and its causes.
 Thus what is arrived at is no longer material but spiritual.
 The spirit of “I am” is vaporized, the spirit of false “friends” are reduced to sterile emotions and insignificant “noise.”